daniellemccool/stopdetection/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-This package implements the stop detection algorithm as outlined in Montoliu (2013).
+This package implements the stop detection algorithm as outlined in Ye et al. (2009).
 This package provides a set of tools to cluster timestamped movement trajectories into sets of stops (or staypoints) and tracks (or trajectories).
 Time-adjacent clusters are formed by first identifying stops on the basis of provided dwell time and radius